Calling on members of EAPC National Organisations to take part in a survey on the EAPC Volunteer Charter

 For further information about the survey, please contact Ros Scott: email@example.com or Steven Vanderstichelen: Steven.Vanderstichelen@vub.be

-Please join us at an international symposium on volunteering in hospice and palliative care on May 25th 2019 10.00-17.00 at the EAPC World Congress, ESTREL Congress Centre, Berlin.
-This will be a lively and interesting day exploring current and future opportunities and challenges in HPC volunteering and a chance for discussion and sharing experiences.
+An international symposium on volunteering in hospice and palliative care was held on May 25th 2019 at the EAPC World Congress, ESTREL Congress Centre, Berlin.
+This was a lively and interesting day exploring current and future opportunities and challenges in HPC volunteering and a chance for discussion and sharing experiences.
 More information on the symposium is available here

 Research suggests that volunteering plays a key role within hospice and palliative care services in Europe (Radbruch et.al., 2010, Burbeck et. al., 2014, Wothia et. al.,2015, Scott, 2015).
 Some services would be unable to function without this support (Scott, 2015).
 Volunteers should be recognised as having their own unique place within the team alongside professionals and informal family carers (Goossensen, Somsen, Scott and Pelttari, 2016) Volunteers add to the quality of care and patient experience (Naylor, Mundle and Weaks, 2013, Faulkener and Davies, 2005), demedicalise the environment and provide an important social dimension to care (Guirgius-Younger, Kelley, and McKee, 2005).
 For volunteering to be successful, however, there must be effective approaches to management (Morris et. al., 2013).